kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - A form of automatic memory managemet that runs in the background and attemps to relcaim garbage or memory that's no longer being used by the program.
 #### What if GC was created/spawed from current thread
 - While a function thread is executing, it spaws a separate child thread to provide the garbage collection service, the function thread would work fine until it's ready to finish executing.
-- When the function thread is ready to exit the program but it **can't because it's child thread, the GC is still running**. the function thread will be stuck forever if that child thread is not  and process will never terminate
+- When the function thread is ready to exit the program but it **can't because it's child thread, the GC is still running**. the function thread will be stuck forever if that child thread is not terminating, and process will never terminate
 #### Daemon Thread
 - Threads that are performing background tasks, like garbage collection, can be detached from the main program by making them what's called a daemon thread.
 - A thread that **does not prevent the process from terminating**